Mpilo-K/Mpilo-K/README.md

-# Hi there, I'm [Mpilo Khumalo][website] 👋
+# Hi there, I'm [Mpilo Khumalo][website] 👋😃

-- 🌱 I’m currently doing a PhD in Forest Science (Ecophysiology) at Stellenbosch University
+- 🌱🌳🎓 I’m currently doing a PhD in Forest Science (Ecophysiology) at Stellenbosch University
+- Although I am a Scientist, I do a lot of programming and a mix of hardware and software programming

 ### Connect with me: